Frequently Asked Retirement Questions

 If an eligible January retiree joins, there is a $20 first time dues which lasts approximately 1.5 years until the following spring meeting.

-I am a retired NA teacher and want to substitute teach – what must I do?
+I am a retired NA teacher or paraprofessional and want to substitute – what must I do?

 You risk your pension being suspended should you sub in any PA public school, barring a bona fide emergency situation that each district must certify with the State.